periscopai/tinker/doc/gstreamer_c_pipeline.md

 The following is taken from [GStreamer Foundations](https://gstreamer.freedesktop.org/documentation/application-development/introduction/basics.html?gi-language=c#)

+Check the [Gstreamer Lib Documentation] for function or structure documentation.

 But in an nutshell, there are 2 fundamental construct in GStreamer; **Elements** and **Pads**. **Elements** are responsible for processing data and **Pads** provide the data connections between **Elements**. **Pads** can either be *sink* or *source*.
 Those connections are negotiated through *Capacities* (GstCaps)